- What are beacons and why should I care?

 - proximity marketing

-What are Bluetooth Low Energy (BLE) Beacons and How are They Different?
+What are Bluetooth Low Energy (Bluetooth LE) Beacons and why are they special?

-- Cost: This technology enables 60-80% cheaper cost of operation.
+Cost: the technology enables 60-80% cheaper cost of operation than competing standards

-- Power Consumption: 50-99% less power used means the average beacon can last up to 2 years, or even 5 years with our Beacon.
+Power Consumption: 50-99% less power used means the average beacon can last up to 2 years (or even 5 years with our beacons)

-- Application: BLE technology is perfect for beacons since applications only require minimal periodic transfers of data.
+Application: Bluetooth LE technology is perfect for beacons since applications only require minimal periodic transfers of data.
+As Bluetooth LE can be found almost everywhere, beacons, too, can function…well, almost everywhere!

 Eddystone and iBeacon, Which One is Better Suited for Me?